onekk/freecad-doc/README.md

 Old version of my FreeCAD scripting guide that used to be here is removed.

 Reason are very simple, I have collect no donations, so I can't maintain it update for free.

-You will find in:

-<kbd>FCSG >> code</kbd>

-code listing for the past version of the guide.

-For some time.

 I'm preparing a new version of the guide, that will be update and expanded with new material.